sergmoro1/yii2-uploader/README.md

 **cropAllowed** (`false`)

-If image should be cropped, `original` size must be defined in `$sizes` array of the model.
+If image should be cropped, `original`, `main`, `thumb` sizes must be defined in `$sizes` array of the model.

+The cropping sizes are specified by the main directory where `catalor` parameter should be equal `''`.

+If this directory is set to square, then the remaining sizes will be square after cropping.

 **draggable** (`false`)